Maia-Everett/lintian.eu/_posts/2024-01-07-warcraft-retrospective-9.md

   Wait a minute.
 I thought Gul'dan died in the Tomb of Sargeras.
 How did his skull get to Draenor?
 The writer drops this bomb on us and doesn't bother to elaborate.

   Sure, Doomhammer's warriors who destroyed Gul'dan's clans could have brought his skull to Doomhammer, who then could have sent it to Draenor.
 Emphasis on *could have*.
-But we shouldn't do the writers' work for them.
+But we players shouldn't have to do the writers' work for them.
 When they ask us to suspend disbelief, it's *their* job to smooth things over --- in this case a single sentence in the manual about the fate of Gul'dan's remains would have sufficed.

   And that will be a recurring pattern with Warcraft writing later, as we'll see.
 Weird, puzzling, but not totally implausible lore developments that could be fixed with a single sentence each *if only anyone cared enough to do it*.